 |1||Storage at upstream side||Must have||Not have storage|

 |2||Gates||at the top of the intake structure||at the entire height of the structure.|

 |3.||Purpose||Flood control, hydropower, irrigation, water supply, recreation||Just to divert river water|

 |4.||Popularity||Use throughout the world||Mostly constructed in East, Iran, Pakistan and India.|

-Undoubtedly, constructing both the structures, i.e. dam and barrage, allows for more efficient water use while preventing the runoff from the large river into smaller streams or rivers, or even into the groundwater.
+Constructing both dam and barrage, helps for efficient water use.
+Both help pass the runoff from large river into smaller streams.

-However, constructing a dam or barrage would also have little effect on the amount of water sent to the underground water.
+But, a dam or barrage would influence the amount of water sent to the underground water.
 The impact on wildlife and aquatic habitats would be massive.

 The three gorges dam had a considerable impact after construction.
 It resulted in the loss of agricultural land and altering the water supply system.